Marine Resource Protection

 Through collaborative partnerships with Channel Islands National Marine Sanctuary, the Resources Legacy Fund, and Protecting Blue Whales and Blue Skies, California Marine Sanctuary Foundation has identified and implemented cutting-edge technologies focused on protecting marine species.
 Our projects bridge the gap between technology and directed implementation for the benefit of transient and resident whales, fish, and invertebrates.

-CMSF coordinates ongoing regional efforts to reduce the risk of ship-strikes on endangered whales through the Protecting Blue Whales and Blue Skies incentive-based Vessel Speed Reduction (VSR) Program.
+CMSF coordinates ongoing regional efforts to promote sustainable shipping by reducing the risk of ship-strikes on endangered whales through the Protecting Blue Whales and Blue Skies Program.
 Partnering with NOAA’s National Marine Sanctuaries, the Bay Area Air Quality Management District, the Santa Barbara and Ventura Counties Air Pollution Control Districts, and our NGO partners, CMSF works to incentivize container and car carrier companies to cooperate with NOAA’s voluntary VSR to protect endangered whales, reduce harmful air emissions, and decrease underwater noise.

 CMSF partners with Resources Legacy Fund and ProtectedSeas to pilot shore-based radar monitoring systems, known as Marine Monitor (M2).
 These systems track vessel activity within nearshore areas, providing an enhanced understanding of human uses and activities in the marine areas where monitoring systems are deployed.